The Most Dog-Friendly Cities in the World

 Portland, Oregon, USA

 But Portland's not only for beer lovers!
-Willamette Valley wineries encourage patrons to bring dogs.
-Keller Estate's Pinot & Puppies club membership includes organic treats and vineyard playdates.
+Willamette Valley wineries encourage patrons to bring dogs and Keeler Estate's Pinot & Puppies club membership includes organic treats and vineyard playdates.

 The city of love's affection for its 300,000 dogs has few bounds—and it's not only for Frenchies.

 Luckily, your pup doesn't need to see the Mona Lisa to experience all Paris has to offer.
 People and pooch-watching is an exciting Parisian pastime.
 Salon-coiffed pups strut sidewalks flaunting fashions from bark boutiques such as Moustaches, Petochic, Two Tails, and Dog in the City.

 Seattle, Washington, USA